microsoft/vscode-docs/docs/other/unity.md

 To avoid seeing "Some projects have trouble loading.
 Please review the output for more details", make sure to:

-1. Install the latest stable [Mono](http://www.mono-project.com/download/) release.
+* Install the latest stable [Mono](http://www.mono-project.com/download/) release.

-> This version of Mono, which is installed into your system, will not interfere with the version of MonoDevelop that is installed by Unity.
+**Note**: This version of Mono, which is installed into your system, will not interfere with the version of MonoDevelop that is installed by Unity.

 ## Setup VS Code as Unity Script Editor